Thomas J. Watson College of Engineering and Applied Science — Graduate Programs[ top ]

 Interdisciplinary graduate degrees in Materials Science and Engineering and Data Analytics are available.
 Please see the Graduate School section of the University Bulletin or select "Materials Science and Engineering" or "Data Analytics" from the "Graduate Programs by Department" pull-down menu.

-Watson School graduate programs offer a wide array of academic and research opportunities.
+Watson College graduate programs offer a wide array of academic and research opportunities.
 Specific program requirements and areas of program concentration are more fully described in subsequent sections of the University Bulletin, as well as on the departmental websites.[ top ]

 Admission to the Graduate Programs